 - Dropping the child to school, pre-school, or kindergarten and taking them back home.

 While making parenting orders, the court will first assess what’s in the best interests of the child.
-As stated in Section 60CC of the Family Law Act (1975), an important consideration is given to the child having a meaningful relationship with both parents.
+Section 60CC of the Family Law Act (1975) states that the law gives an important consideration to the child having a meaningful relationship with both parents.

 However, due to various circumstances, when equal care arrangements or equal shared responsibility between both parents is not in the best interests of the child, the court may need to determine who the principal carer is.

-To understand what is a primary carer, it is also important to know how the court determines who the primary carer of the child should be.
-According to Section 60CC of the Family Law Act (1975) there are two considerations in determining what is in the best interests of the child, which the courts use in deciding who the principal carer should be.
+Further, it is important to know how the court determines who the primary carer of the child should be.
+According to Section 60CC of the Family Law Act (1975) there are two considerations in determining what is in the best interests of the child.
+The courts use these factors in deciding who the principal carer should be.

 These include: